ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

      - Step 3: Your new sublayer names "sardines" will now appear nested inside the "mobile" layer.
 With "sardines" selected in the layers panel, It is then possible to paste vector items and artwork inside of it (To be sure it is a vector object, See 3.1.2 Dealing with raster-based elements below).
 For this example we selected the original "sardines" layer  under "icons" then copied a single sardine using "CTRL + C", then pasted it 3 times using "CTRL + V" inside of the of "sardines" layer under "mobile".
 We did this three times and repositioned each individual sardine to stack them vertically.
 The layer nesting (hierarchical structure of the layers and sublayers) should reflect how the "mobile" layer is displayed in the example below.
      - <img src="updated_images/image21-illustrator.png" alt="Alt Text" width="90%" height="90%">

      - Step 4: Now, when being used on your web page, the "sardines" layer will appear as shown in the "mobile" layer and not as previously as shown in the layer graphic meant for a desktop computer.
 The example below allows for you to see the two potential icons next to each other.
-The "sardines" icon in the top left is more clear and easy to understand.
+The "sardines" icon in the top-left is more clear and easy to understand.
 The top-center "sardines" icon to the right of it could be any small fish, and is more ambiguous to interpret visually.
      - <img src="updated_images/image23-illustrator.png" alt="Alt Text" width="35%" height="35%">

 2. **text**: